 Not necessarily.
-Incorrect labelling has been a problem in the industry and contaminants may be present in medical cannabis just as they can with any other form.
+Incorrect labeling has been a problem in the industry and contaminants may be present in medical cannabis just as they can with any other form.
 Cannabis used in research is usually cultivated under strict conditions but even that is not always foolproof.
 You should be careful to do your research before deciding on a supplier if you have received a prescription for medical cannabis.
-Other than mislabeling and contaminants though, medical cannabis has been found to be safe in CBD form.
+Other than mislabeling and contaminants through, medical cannabis has been found to be safe in CBD form.
 A large number of studies that looked directly at the safety and efficacy of CBD have found that it is very safe to use, has little to side effects, and can be used in lower and higher doses in a variety of ways for a variety of conditions without negative effect.

 Medical Cannabis and Prevention

-Medical cannabis can be used to treat a number of serious medical conditions including epilepsy, MS, Parkinson’s disease, PTSD, insomnia, substance abuse, mental health disorders and hypertension.
+Medical cannabis can be used to treat a number of serious medical conditions including epilepsy, MS, Parkinson’s disease, PTSD, insomnia, substance abuse, mental health disorders, and hypertension.
 Its uses in these conditions vary and may include THC, CBD or both.

 Medical cannabis resources may also be useful in preventing disease or treating and controlling some conditions before they can give rise to further complications.
-Cannabis as a preventative agent has been used for hundreds of years but has recently received the attention and study of medical researchers, particularly after it was anecdotally connected to improvement in children who suffered otherwise resistant to treatment epileptic conditions.
+Cannabis as a preventative agent has been used for hundreds of years but has recently received the attention and study of medical researchers, particularly after it was anecdotally connected to an improvement in children who suffered otherwise resistant to treatment epileptic conditions.

 What can medical cannabis resources be used for in terms of prevention?

 Medical cannabis resources have commonly been directed at the treatment of chronic pain.
 It can prevent the pain of a significant number of pain conditions including rheumatoid arthritis, the pain associated with MS, muscle cramps, fibromyalgia, interstitial cystitis, and endometriosis.
-It is clearly safer than opiate use for chronic pain and it is does not have the sedation effect of options like Neurontin and Lyrica.
+It is clearly safer than opiate use for chronic pain and it does not have the sedation effect of options like Neurontin and Lyrica.